omg-model/omg/docs/running_omg/saving_output.md

 ## Saving output directly to the MATLAB workspace

+{: .note }
+This feature is still being developed!

 Lastly, output can be loaded directly into the MATLAB workspace like a normal function.
 This will create a structure array in your workspace.
 This option allows the collation of specific ouputs within an ensemble

 ```matlab